 There are four main reasons:

-- Because of the risk of a non-use cancellation action - If a registered EUTM or UK trade mark is not used within five years of being put on the Register or if subsequently it has not been used for five years then third parties can seek to cancel it on the grounds of non-use.
+- Because of the risk of a non-use cancellation action - If a registered EUTM or UK trade mark is not used within five years of being put on the Register or if subsequently it has not been used for a five year period then third parties can seek to cancel it on the grounds of non-use.
 The same also applies to UK and EU designations of International trade mark registrations (as from the date of protection).

 - Because of the risk of counterattack - In opposition or infringement proceedings the defendant may counterattack the trade mark registration if it is thought that it might be vulnerable on the grounds of non-use.